-In addition, certain CPH stockholders and the Initial Stockholders are entitled to registration rights, subject to certain limitations, with respect to the Company's common stock they received in the Business Combination pursuant to the Stockholders Agreement entered into in connection with the consummation of the Business Combination.
-The Stockholders Agreement provides that the Company will, not later than 90 days after the Closing, file a registration statement covering the Founder Shares, the private placement warrants (including any common stock issued or issuable upon exercise of any such private placement warrants) and the shares of the Company's common stock issued to the CPH stockholders at the Closing.
-In addition, these stockholders will have certain demand and "piggyback" registration rights following the consummation of the Business Combination. the Company will bear certain expenses incurred in connection with the exercise of such rights.
+In addition, certain CPH stockholders and the Initial Stockholders are entitled to registration rights, subject to certain limitations, with respect to the Company's common stock they received in the business combination pursuant to the Stockholders Agreement entered into in connection with the consummation of the business combination.
+Pursuant to the Stockholders Agreement, the Company has previously filed or is currently filing a registration statement covering the Founder Shares, the private placement warrants (including any common stock issued or issuable upon exercise of any such private placement warrants) and the shares of the Company's common stock issued to the CPH stockholders at the Closing.
+In addition, these stockholders will have certain demand and "piggyback" registration rights following the consummation of the business combination.
+The Company will bear certain expenses incurred in connection with the exercise of such rights.
 The presence of these additional securities trading in the public market may have an adverse effect on the market price of the Company's common stock.